nickyiliwang0000/h/applied-javascript/understanding-api-documentation.md

 # Reading API documentation

 Learning how an API works will take some time.
 Well documented APIs have enough information and examples to get you started.
 The examples should show how to make the request and what the response data looks like.
-Reading this stuff helps a lot.
+Spending time reading this information helps a lot.
 So it can't be stressed enough, **read the documentation carefully**.

 Tips for reading API documentation: